 By now, pretty much everyone in the western world has heard of the IQ (Intelligence Quotient) test, and unless you’ve been living under a rock for the past decade, you’ve probably also heard of EQ (Emotional Intelligence Quotient).
 But have you heard of the new Q on the block?

-The Adaptability Quotient (AQ), sometimes referred to as the Adversity Quotient, has gained quite a bit of popularity over the past year, perhaps because of the many challenges brought about by the COVID-19 pandemic.
+The Adaptability Quotient (AQ), sometimes referred to as the Adversity Quotient, has gained quite a bit of popularity over the past few years, perhaps because of the many challenges brought about by the COVID-19 pandemic.
 And experts now say it’s just as relevant — and possibly even more so — than either IQ or EQ in predicting success in business and in life.

 IQ tests have been used for over a century to measure the cognitive abilities, or brainpower, of individuals.
 The first modern IQ tests were developed with the intention of differentiating between those children who were truly intellectually challenged and those who were of average intelligence but were simply lazy.
 Then, as things do, these tests evolved into being used to measure how intelligent or “smart” kids were.